The Cowboy and the Lady (1938 film): Plot

 Mary Smith (Merle Oberon), daughter of presidential hopeful Horace Smith (Henry Kolker), has lived a cloistered life free of any scandal.
-Although she is devoted to her father and supports his political aspirations, she longs for a life of her own.
+Although she supports his political aspirations, she longs for a life of her own.
 Believing she needs some excitement in her life, Mary's free-spirited Uncle Hannibal (Harry Davenport) takes her dancing at a nightclub, which the police raid for gambling.
 When Horace learns that press reporters have discovered Mary's name on the police report, he sends his daughter off to the family's Palm Beach, Florida mansion.

-For Mary, Palm Beach during the off season is a place of loneliness and boredom.
+For Mary, Palm Beach is a place of loneliness and boredom.
 She asks her two housemaids (Patsy Kelly and Mabel Todd) if she can go along with them on a blind date with some cowboys from a visiting rodeo.
 The two maids reluctantly agree.
-Feeling sorry for the inexperienced Mary, they coach her on their three-step "system" for getting a man interested: flatter him, get him talking about himself, and play on his sympathy with a hard-luck story.
+Feeling sorry for Mary, they coach her on their three-step "system" for getting a man interested: flatter him, get him talking about himself, and play on his sympathy with a hard-luck story.

 After the rodeo, the three women meet up with their dates at the Rodeo Cafeteria and pair off.
 Mary is immediately attracted to the tall, lanky, and unpretentious cowboy Stretch Willoughby (Gary Cooper) and arranges to be with him.
-After dinner, they continue their evening back at Mary's beachfront estate.
-Aware that the plain-spoken Stretch is suspicious of high society rich folk, Mary pretends to be a lady's maid whose "boss" is out of town.
-Mary attempts to get the shy cowboy interested by following the first two steps of the "system" but fails to attract his interest.
+After dinner, they continue their evening back at Mary's estate.
+Aware that the plain-spoken Stretch is suspicious of high society, Mary pretends to be a lady's maid whose "boss" is out of town.
+Mary attempts to get the shy cowboy interested by following the first two steps of the "system" but fails.
 Determined, she proceeds to the third step, inventing a hard-luck story about her drunken father and four younger sisters whom she alone must support.
-When she adds a tear or two to embellish her story, Stretch is won over, and the evening ends with the two kissing in the moonlight.
+Stretch is won over, and the evening ends with the two kissing in the moonlight.

-The next morning, an enamoured Stretch appears at the mansion prepared to ask for Mary's hand in marriage.
-Unprepared for this turn of events, Mary casually dismisses his awkward proposal.
+The next morning, Stretch appears at the mansion prepared to ask for Mary's hand in marriage.
+Unprepared, Mary casually dismisses his awkward proposal.
 Angered at the rejection, Stretch tosses Mary into the swimming pool and storms off.
 Completely fascinated by this man who is unlike any other she's met, Mary follows Stretch when he boards a ship for Galveston.
 Determined to apologize, Mary finally succeeds in getting the stubborn cowboy to listen to her, but she is unable to reveal her true identity.
 The days on board the ship bring the two closer together, and on the last night of the voyage, they are married by the ship's captain.